Nancy Ruth Rubin, 1962-2020

 On January 21, 1962, Nancy was born in St. Louis to David Hugh Macdonald and Alberta Rose Schumacher.
 The Macdonald family lived first in Kirkwood, where Nancy attended elementary school, and later moved to a farm in Washington, Missouri, where she attended Washington High School.
 There Nancy played the flute in the concert band, ran track, and graduated as valedictorian in 1980.

 Nancy attended both Kansas State University and Stanford University, where she studied Linguistics.
 While in college, she was actively involved in Casa Zapata, El Centro Chicano, the Ecumenical Hunger Program, and worked in support of various social movements.
 She studied overseas in both Costa Rica and Vienna, and traveled to the Soviet Union.
-She graduated with her AB from Stanford in 1984.
+She graduated with her BA from Stanford in 1984.
 Following college, she began her career as an administrative assistant at Washington University.
 This is where she met Alex Rubin, her husband of 31 years, who was attending graduate school.
 She worked first in the Department of Economics, then at the McKelvey School of Engineering.

 Joining the Department of Art History and Archeology in 2007, Nancy worked closely with undergraduate and graduate students, and faculty alike.
 She often said her favorite part of the job was working with students.
 She offered not only essential administrative support and advice to the students in our program, but also tremendous personal encouragement as students moved through their degrees toward achieving a broad range of personal and professional goals.
 Prof. Elizabeth Childs, professor and chair of the Department who worked closely with Nancy, recalls, “In our office, Nancy established a markedly welcoming climate of kindness and good humor, coupled with admirable efficiency and creativity in meeting the extremely varied tasks that came her way.
 She always kept people’s personal needs in mind as she patiently met their many professional requests, juggling them all and meeting deadlines with seeming ease and a smile.
 One of her much appreciated habits which continues to this day was that she set up a jar of community candy at her desk to encourage students, faculty and staff alike to stop by for a quick hello just to check in.”
 In honor of her exceptional work in supporting our graduate students, she received an “Outstanding Staff Award” from the Graduate Student Senate in 2017.
 She hung that framed award, with pride, above her desk.